 Groundfloor is a member-only coworking and social club based in Echo Park, offering design-forward workspaces, wellness classes, cozy lounges, outdoor patios, meeting rooms, and a vibrant community atmosphere.
 Members enjoy 24/7 access, unlimited coffee, regular events, and amenities designed for both focus and connection.

-Timeshare in Lincoln Heights is an artist-run space created to share resources and foster conversation outside the commercial art market.
+Timeshare is an artist run space created to share resources and foster conversation outside the commercial art market.
 Founded collectively by artists, it hosts experimental exhibitions and collaborative projects rooted in community and mutual support.

-Reputed as one of the top artist residency programs in the U.S., 18th Street Arts Center supports visual and performing artists with space to create and engage the public.
-Open studios, artist talks, and community-based events known as “Intersections” foster cultural exchange throughout L.A.
+18th Street Arts Center is a leading artist residency program that supports visual and performing artists with space to create and share their work.
+Open studios, talks and community events foster collaboration and cultural exchange.

 Non Plus Ultra is an East Hollywood collective that gives artists space to create, perform, and experiment.
 With studios, event spaces, and residencies, it’s a hub where emerging creatives gather and share their work.